Tuesday, August 31, 2010

 By Nick Hornby

-A marginal recommendation; if you enjoyed High Fidelity you might like this as well.
-It isn't as funny, but is somewhat deeper.
+A marginal recommendation; if you enjoyed High Fidelity you might like this book as well.
+While it isn’t as funny it is somewhat deeper.

 By Professor Batty